The knowledge your company accumulates is your primary competitive advantage. No one has the experience and insight that you do.

 6. Create a simplified, streamlined taxonomy.

 The content inside your company knowledge base has to be searchable.
 Otherwise, what’s the point?
-A streamlined navigation will take your user experience to the next level. a top-notch user experience—this way, your employees will easily capture, share, and update information.
+A streamlined navigation will take your user experience to the next level with a top-notch user experience—this way, your employees will easily capture, share, and update information.

 7. Encourage content creation and collaboration.